yuann3/yuann3/README.md

-# 💫 About Me:
+# About Me:
-- Hi, I'm Yiyuan Li<br>- 👀 I am interested in computers and science.<br>- 🌱 I am learning everything I come across, especially about computers. 😅<br>- 🏫 Currently I'm learning Rust and data structures and algorithms through Python or C++.<br>- 📫 You can contact me at lyiyuane@gmail.com or by email in my profile.
+- Hi, I'm Yiyuan Li<br>- 👀 I am interested in computers and science.<br>- 🌱 I am learning everything I come across, especially about computers. 😅<br>- 🏫 Currently I'm learning Rust and DSA through Python or C++.<br>- 📫 You can contact me at lyiyuane@gmail.com or by email in my profile.

 ## 🌐 Socials: